ImperialCollegeLondon/pnextract/src/pnm/README.md

 The code is already compiled to pnextract.exe, a Win64 executable, using Gcc MinGW compilers and compressed into the file bin.7z.

-See the README.md file in the top most directory for compilation instructions.
+See the [src/script/README.md](../src/script/README.md) for build instructions.

 ###  Dependencies
 The included voxelImage library  is the main prerequisite.